RedSox-KyleSchuler/autoai/readme.md

 # Self-Regenerating Program

 This repository contains code for a self-regenerating program that uses OpenAI's GPT-3 API to generate new code and integrate it into the existing codebase.
+As openai chat api is capable of generating code, my idea is to start with some basic code that can take a simple idea, and ask openAI to generate some code for that idea. after that, the base code would take the code that openAI wrote, convert it into actual code, integrate it into the base code, and then rerun itself.
+The code should all be writted in python

 ## Files